Dr. Tanja Ahlin explores what is a good life with technologies

 Among other academic recognitions, Tanja's work has received:

-General Anthropology Division (GAD) Prize for Exemplary Cross-Field Scholarship (Honorable mention, American Anthropological Association)
+General Anthropology Division (GAD) Prize for Exemplary Cross-Field Scholarship - Honorable mention, as a runner-up to Lila Abu-Lughod, American Anthropological Association;

 Jacob Climo Award of the Association of Anthropology, Gerontology and the Life Course;